 The spatial distribution of the stations is quite even, but the stations are not evenly distributed with elevation.
-Only 7% of the stations are located above 1200 m a.s.l, while 12% of the Italian territory lies above that elevation (see Table 1).
+Only 7% of the stations are located above 1,200 m a.s.l. (above sea level), whereas 12% of the Italian territory lies above that elevation (see Table 1).
 Stations at elevations less than 100 m a.s.l. are 28% of the total, but the areas below that elevation cover 23% of the country surface.